pawatsethaput/OpenBank/REST-API-V1.2.md

     {
         "views": [
             {
-                "view": {
                 "id": "A unique identifier used for VIEW_ID", "short_name": "Team / Auditors...",
                 "description": "e.g. this is the public view of the TESOBE account", "is_public": false
-                }
             }
         ]
     }